day8/re-com/README.md

 I can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
 It's just not that kind of widget library.

 Neither have we been particularly worried about code size.
 Other design goals have taken precidence.
 Our main demo app (aka demo.js) which incldues everything, plus demo code comes to about 167K zipped using `:optimzations` `:advanced` (expands to about 700K).
-That number incldued reactjs plus the cljs libs and runtime.
+That number incldue ReactJS plus the ClojureScript libs and runtime.

 ## So, Without Ado Being Any Furthered ...

 Still here?
 Good.
 I'm glad we got all that negative stuff out the way.
 You're going to love  re-com.

-You do have Chrome handy, right?
+So, you do have Chrome handy, right?
 Start by looking at [the demo](http://re-demo.s3-website-ap-southeast-2.amazonaws.com).

 The demo serves as: